Dazu-io/dazu/README.md

 [![Documentation Status](https://readthedocs.org/projects/david-ausubel/badge/?version=latest)](https://david-ausubel.readthedocs.io/en/latest/?badge=latest)

-**David** is a powerfull engine dialogue engine with two main parts: `NLU` and `engine`.
+**David** is a powerfull engine dialogue engine with two main parts: `NLU` and `dialogue`.
 The main objetive of this project is too use existing chatbots projects and uses it to develop your solution.

 The name was inspired by [David Ausubel](https://novaescola.org.br/conteudo/262/david-ausubel-e-a-aprendizagem-significativa) because the main objective of this project was to build a collaborative platform to maintain Bots for learning.